Accelerated procedure

 Non-Suspensive Appeal (NSA)

 Firstly, where the claim is certified by the Home Office as clearly unfounded, there is no in-country appeal.
-As a result of the Nationality and Borders Act those cases certified as clearly unfounded on or after 28 June 2022 have no right of appeal at all.
 These are called Non-Suspensive Appeal (NSA) cases.
 The majority of cases certified in this way are of applicants from a deemed safe country of origin, but cases are also certified as clearly unfounded on an individual basis.
 The applicant may often be detained, though not always, and guidance to Home Office decision makers refers to the procedure as a Detained Non-Suspensive Appeal (DNSA).
-442 claims[1], about 2% of the total, were certified clearly unfounded in 2022.[2]
-India and Albania, were the most common nationalities, between them accounting for around 75% of those people whose claims were certified unfounded during 2022.[3]
+5,223 claims,[1] about 2% of the total, were certified clearly unfounded in 2022.[2]
+Albania accounted for almost 75% of these, with 3,893 decisions.[3]

 Detained-Fast Track (DFT) – currently suspended